jondatkins/dotfiles/README.md

 ### Setup

 - Open up the [install](https://github.com/gjunkie/dotfiles-starter-kit/blob/main/install) script and change the `GITHUB_USER` variable to your username.
 - Update the [files](https://github.com/gjunkie/dotfiles-starter-kit/blob/main/opt/files) that you want to keep synced between your systems.
+The opt/files file should have the relative path to the actual config file / dir in your dotfiles, followed by a space, followed by where you want the symlink to be made, relative to your home directory, e.g.

+configs/git .config/git

+This will create a symlink from ./configs/git to /home/$USER/.config/git

-- And that you have installed git.
-Clone the repo, and run ./install -l to symlink the config files.
+- To install clone the repo, and run ./install -l to symlink the config files.
 You can run ./install -i to install the edependencies, or just run ./installDeps.sh.
+This will install terminal only programs, such as are used in a WSL2 arch linux system.
+Run the desktopLinuxDependencies.sh script for a full Arch / i3 OS install.

 ### One-line Install